-- (iii) obtain a mark of at least 40% in all compulsory modules in Art at Part 1; and - (iv) obtain a mark of at least 40% in 20 credits of compulsory modules in Film, Theatre and Television at Part 1
+(iii) obtain a mark of at least 40% in the compulsory studio modules in Art at Part 1.

-The achievement of a threshold performance at Part 1 qualifies a student for a Certificate of Higher Education if they leave the University before completing the subsequent Part.
+The achievement of a threshold performance at Part 1 qualifies a student for a Certificate of Higher Education if he or she leaves the University before completing the subsequent Part.

-Part 2 and Part 2I
+Part 2

-To gain a threshold performance at Part 2 and Part 2I, a student shall normally be required to:
+To gain a threshold performance at Part 2, a student shall normally be required to:

-- (i) obtain a weighted average of 40% over 120 credits taken at Part 2; and - (ii) obtain marks of at least 40% in individual modules amounting to at least 80 credits; and - (iii) obtain marks of at least 30% in individual modules amounting to at least 120 credits, except that a mark below 30% may be condoned in no more than 20 credits of modules owned by the Department of Mathematics and Statistics.
+- (i) obtain a weighted average of 40% over 120 credits taken at Part 2; and - (ii) obtain marks of at least 40% in individual modules amounting to at least 80 credits; - (iii) obtain marks of at least 30% in individual modules amounting to at least 120 credits, except that a mark below 30% may be condoned in no more than 20 credits of modules owned by the Department of Mathematics and Statistics.

-In order to progress from Part 2 to Part 3, a student must achieve a threshold performance
+In order to progress from Part 2 to Part 3 in the 3 year programme, a student must achieve a threshold performance